If you are considering paying a vanity press publisher to publish your book, think very carefully.

 One of the most common complaints I hear from authors is that once they hand over their money, that’s the end of any communication.

-Questions or complaints often go ignored, and phone messages are unreturned.
+Questions or complaints often go ignored, and emails and phone messages are unreturned.

 You can publish a book in so many ways today without handing over a bucket of money.